Teaching Mentor Doing Good Program

 Job Listing

-Carnegie Hall and Musicopia seek Lullaby Project Teaching Artists for the September 2024- June 2025 season.
+Musicopia seeks Lullaby Project Teaching Artists for the September 2025- June 2026 season.

-The Lullaby Project is a program of Carnegie Hall’s Weill Music Institute and Musicopia, in which teaching artists work alongside parents and caregivers to explore elements of musical play and co-create a personal lullaby for their children.
+The Lullaby Project is a program of Carnegie Hall’s Weill Music Institute, in which teaching artists work alongside parents and caregivers to explore elements of musical play and co-create a personal lullaby for their children.
 The Lullaby Project generally consists of a 6 session cohort, each cohort running 4-6 weeks, from September to June at Philadelphia partner sites.

 PROJECT FACILITATION